-- Which approach would be most effective for reducing the extent of unmet need: simply increasing the supply of providers or addressing inefficiencies and barriers to access among the array of providers currently in place? - Our analysis indicates that both are significant contributing factors and both need to be addressed.
+- To meet unmet need, would it be best to attempt to increase the supply of providers or address inefficiencies and barriers to access among the array of providers currently in place? - Our analysis indicates that both are significant contributing factors and both need to be addressed.